 It was a wonderful route to explore, even when it rained, when cotton wool-like puffs of cloud floated between rugged mountains, and you have to slow down to make way for elephants and monkeys crossing the road.

 The main roads through Thailand’s northeast Isaan region aren’t nearly as scenic or exciting, and the vistas from many in fact were just plain ugly, with hideous new concrete developments and gigantic roadside billboards advertising beer that I didn’t expect to see in this remote off-the-beaten-track region.

-But once we got off the highways and onto the back roads, as we did on our drive from Khon Kaen to Loie, the landscapes were as idyllic as I’d imagined.
-We snaked along country roads that became like tunnels, shaded by canopies of old trees.
+But once we got off the highways and onto the back roads, as we did on our drive from Khon Kaen to Loie, the lush landscapes were as idyllic as I’d imagined.
+We snaked along country roads that became like tunnels, shaded by canopies of enormous old trees.

 We drove up and down and around and over rolling hills to find surprising vistas at every dip and turn: a ramshackle wooden hut on a slope for workers to escape the searing midday heat of the fields; gardeners in wide brimmed sun hats watering their colourful crops of flowers on the area’s famous flower farm; a verdant valley of rice paddies; or a farmer casually herding his water buffalo or cows to fresh pasture.